Oct 7, 2019

 Does your website meet users’ needs?
 (This normally will mean it’s highly related to their query and it answers their question or lets them do what they set out to do.)

-The scale can be found in this Search Quality Rating Guidelines document, on page 85.
+The scale can be found in their Search Quality Rating Guidelines document, on page 85.

 Did you know?